 2) Scripture is a powerful prayer tool: Over the course of my training, I wrote various words from Scripture onto a 3×5 notecard that I could carry in my pocket.
 Some were verses that gave me strength or courage to keep pressing into my run, and others were calming Truths I needed during that hard season.
 When I don’t have the words, I can use words that God gave us to lift back up to Him as a plea, a meditation, or an offering.

 3) We are called to pray for others: For most of my life, I think my prayers sounded more like, “Dear Heavenly Father, Gimme, gimme, gimme.”
 During my long runs, a friend suggested that I pray for a different person each mile.
 On the back of the notecard with my verse for the day, I also wrote a name next to each mile I was planning to run.
 Something transformative happens in our hearts when we repeatedly pray for others in our lives.
 It takes our eyes off our own problems, and joins us as partners in prayer with others who also have needs.
-I even wrote down the names of people who I didn’t want to pray for (people who caused hurt or who I was having a hard time forgiving), and those ten minute miles were usually the most meaningful in my training.
+My notecard even contained a few names of people I really didn’t want to pray for (people who caused hurt or who I was having a hard time forgiving).
+And those ten minute miles were usually the most meaningful in my training.
 I eased my breathing, focused on asking God to bless those people, and to soften my heart towards them.
 He was and is faithful in answering those prayers.

 “Bear one another’s burdens, and so fulfill the law of Christ,” (Galatians 6:2 ESV)